DamienBlackwood/spectro/README.md

 Small Python tool to generate spectrograms + (optional) do a heuristic “lossy source” check.

 It makes pictures.
-It does **not** prove provenance, codec, or bitrate.
+It does **not** prove provenance, original sample rate, codec history, or bitrate.

 ## Install

 Python 3.9+ recommended.

 ```bash
 pip install numpy soundfile scipy matplotlib
 ```

+### Optional (recommended): FFmpeg / ffprobe

+Some workflows benefit from cross-checking container metadata (codec, sample rate, bit depth).

+Install FFmpeg system-wide (includes `ffprobe`):

+- macOS (Homebrew): `brew install ffmpeg`
+- Ubuntu/Debian: `sudo apt install ffmpeg`
+- Windows: download static build and add `bin/` to PATH

+Note: `ffprobe` is a system binary and does not install into a Python virtual environment.

 ## Usage